I get it.

 Tip:

-is wonderful, especially if you add incentives for completing chores without prodding.
+Having a family Chore Chart is wonderful, especially if you add incentives for completing chores without prodding.
 I have two types in my free Cleaning Packet that work great!

 5 Quick Tips to Jump-start Your Day